catern/supervise/README.md

 In our case, however, there is no need for this.
 We can just use the filesystem!

-We can use a fifo (also known as a named pipe) instead of a pipe.
+We can use a fifo created by mkfifo(3), also known as a named pipe, instead of a regular pipe created by pipe(3).
 A fifo is a file visible in the filesystem, and is a reference to both the write-side and the read-side of a pipe.
 As long as the fifo exists in the filesystem, new write-side file descriptors can be created.
-(Note that a file may exist in the filesystem multiple times, and may no longer exist in its original location while still existing somewhere, through rename(3), link(3) or unlink(3)) So poll(3) should not return POLLHUP when polling on the read-side of a fifo, if that fifo still exists somewhere in the filesystem.
+Note that a file may exist in the filesystem multiple times, and may no longer exist in its original location while still existing somewhere, through rename(3), link(3) or unlink(3).
+So as long as the fifo still exists somewhere in the filesystem, possibly under a different name, poll(3) should not return POLLHUP when polling on the read-side of a fifo.

 Well, due to (what I view as) a design flaw in Unix, that's not true;
 poll(3) will return POLLHUP whenever there are no write-side file descriptors currently open,